 All students are encouraged to apply for national awards, fellowships, and scholarships (e.g., NSF Graduate Fellowships).
 Our students have been remarkably successful at winning these honors.

-The Department of Psychological and Brain Sciences is also affiliated with two diverse training programs supported by the National Eye Institute and the National Institute on Aging, including the NIA-supported training grant titled “Research Training in Age-Related Cognitive Disorders.”
+The Department of Psychological and Brain Sciences is also affiliated with two diverse training programs supported by the Center for Hearing and Balance and the National Institute on Aging, including the NIA-supported training grant titled “Research Training in Age-Related Cognitive Disorders.”
 Qualified graduate students are encouraged to discuss relevant and appropriate training grant applications with their advisers.
 Stipend and tuition remission may be provided to accepted applicants through these and other training programs.